Soumyabrata/Soumyabrata.github.io/ehealth.md

 # E-Health

 ## Objective
-To provide useful insights to security aspects in Software Defined Networks (SDNs).
+To derive important insights from biomedical data using machine learning models.

 ## Team
 This is a collaborative work between: